2 dead, 5 injured after car crashes into pole in Bartlett

 BARTLETT, Ill.
 (WLS) --Two people are dead and five were transported to the hospital after a car crash in Bartlett Sunday.

-According to police, all seven victims were in one car that was traveling at high speed on Lake Street near Route 59 when it hit a utility pole.
-The driver is among the dead, police said.
+According to police, a 25-year-old man was driving a Ford escape traveling at high speed on Lake Street near Route 59 when he allegedly lost control of the car.
+The vehicle rolled over and hit a fence and a utility pole, police said.

+All seven victims were in the vehicle at the time of the crash.
+Officials said the youngest victim was 17 years old.

+John Vega said he lives near the crash site and tried to help free the victims from the car.
+Vega said the survivors told him the driver was going close to the speed limit but was swerving back and forth when he lost control of the car.

-Officials said the survivors were taken to Advocate Sherman Hospital in Elgin and St. Alexius Medical Center in Hoffman Estates.
+Officials said the survivors were taken to Advocate Sherman Hospital in Elgin and St. Alexius Medical Center in Hoffman Estates with non-life threatening injuries.

 Police said crews are working to disconnect power to the utility pole so they can work on removing the car.